Hidekela/stackC/readme.md

 Stack manager library in C

-# Installation
+# Get started

-* Define S_DATA_TYPE into a variable type that you want to store in the stack:
+* Define S_DATA_TYPE as a variable type that you want to store in the stack:

     - before including ``"stackC.h"``